oupo1337/velibs/README.md

 #### helm

-If you want to deploy the helm chart, simply type:
+If you want to deploy the helm chart, run these commands:

 ```
 docker compose build